Prag8855/aab/frontend/content/guides/leaving-germany.md

 - [ ] **[Tell the IHK](https://service.berlin.de/dienstleistung/122107/)** (*Gewerbeabmeldung*)
     If you have a *[[Gewerbe]]*, deregister it at the [[IHK]].
 It will stop *[[Gewerbesteuer]]* payments and IHK membership fees.[^18]
 - [ ] **Pay the exit tax**
-    If you have an AG, UG or GmbH, you must [pay the exit tax](https://www.winheller.com/en/tax-law-tax-advisory/international-tax-planning/exit-taxation.html).[^1] You can avoid it, but it's hard.[^14] Ask a [tax advisor](/glossary/Steuerberater) to help you.
+    If you have an AG, UG or GmbH, you must [pay an exit tax](https://www.winheller.com/en/tax-law-tax-advisory/international-tax-planning/exit-taxation.html).[^1] You can avoid it, but it's hard.[^14] Ask a [tax advisor](/glossary/Steuerberater) to help you.
 Freelancers and sole proprietors rarely need to pay an exit tax.[^26]
 - [ ] **Save important documents**
     - [ ] [Tax assessments](/glossary/Steuerbescheid) for your business
     - [ ] Invoices and receipts